espadrine/succinct-cybernetics/misc/cryptography.md

 ### Digital signature

 **Digital signatures** associated with a message give the following guarantees:
-- **authentication**: the message was validated by a given entity,
+- **authentication**: the message was validated by a keyholder,
-- **non-repudiation**: the message cannot be un-validated by that entity,
+- **non-repudiation**: the message cannot be un-validated by the keyholder,
-- **integrity**: the message was not modified by a different entity.
+- **integrity**: the message was not modified by a non-keyholder.

 Unlike a MAC, it does not require a shared secret, just shared public keys.